This is the multi-page printable view of this section. Click here to print.

 -V,--vmSecretKey <arg> VM SecretKey

--A, –accessKeyAuthentication key created by the user
+-A, –accessKeyAuthentication key generated with the user authentication key

 ex) https://{DEVOPS_CONSOLE_URL}:8443/devops-console-api